aceinetx/yhos/README.md

 - Virtual file system stored in RAM
 - Dynamic memory allocator
 ## Build
 Requires i386-elf toolchain, nasm, fasm and dcc (if available).
-To install the toolchain use homebrew
+To install the toolchain use homebrew (Build can take 0.5-17 seconds depending on your machine)
 ```
 ./make
 ```